arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

 - writing article for roshd magazine
 - last 6 months of sru ending project
-- last months of research center student contests these 4 have been the most deppressing and dark days for me but did i feel without passion oustide those periods too? i guess mostly not.
+- last months of research center student contests these have been the most deppressing and dark days for me but did i feel without passion oustide those periods too? i guess mostly not.
+in all those past breakdowns i did nothing until all their deadlines ended and i lost their related game and moved on to next other games. but with having this experience these many times, do i let it happen again?

 and the importance of this *what if* is better understood while i remind myself this fact: ok it's an unwanted bullshit task or let's even call it painful, but in reality it takes 1 to 2 weeks while i've been lingering around for 6 fucking months🤯.